 Dogs have always been man's best friend, but Diego the anti-poaching dog is also a big help to endangered rhinos.

-The Ol Pejeta Conservancy in Kenya provides a sanctuary for endangered white rhinos, including the last living male northern white rhino.
+The Ol Pejeta Conservancy in Kenya provides a sanctuary for endangered white rhinos, including the last living northern white rhinos.

 To protect these threatened animals, rangers rely on Diego, a highly-trained dog whose naturally-honed senses of smell and hearing help him detect and ward off poachers seeking to kill rhinos.